 The 8 Best Disc Golf Sets

 This wiki has been updated 36 times since it was first published in September of 2015.
 Not only will one of the disc golf sets listed here get you out and about in the fresh air, it’ll help you stay fit and have fun in the process.
 Unlike regular golf, this game doesn't require you to wear funny pants and spend tons of money every time you hit the course.
 Plus, it’s entertaining for adults and children alike.
 We've included options for a variety of skill levels.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes